-Having first spotted a James Baroud tent while in the Kimberley a few years back (setting up a ground tent each day...) we vowed to one day own one.
-So we where excited to finally have one strapped to our roof racks and be heading out for the first of hopefully many trips.
+Having first spotted a James Baroud tent while in the Kimberley a few years back (setting up a ground tent each day…) we were keen to one day try one.
+So we were excited to have one bolted on our roof racks ready to go.

 James Baroud tents are all about ease.
 ‘Popping’ the tent is almost a non event – in a good way.
 After simply unlatching the top shell ( two clips front and two back) the gas struts politely take over and the tent is up.

-From an ease perspective it's worth factoring in bedding.
-The bottom half off the hard shell is filled with the comfortable mattress, which leaves the top half as a spare void ready to accomodate bedding.
+From an ease perspective, it’s worth factoring in bedding.
+The bottom half of the hard shell is filled with a comfortable mattress, which leaves the top half as a spare space for the bedding.
 Two pillows, a winter doona (as well as the access ladder) all fit inside with ease.
-Come bed time (or siesta) everything is ready to go!
-Importantly all of this gear is out of the vehicle which leaves more room inside for other gear, and makes it simpler to stay organised.
-This is different from many of the soft style roof top tents that hinge in half by design and usually do not have room for the bedding to stay in.
+Come

 Inside the Espace Evolution is roomy and comfortable.
 All of the windows have mesh and waterproof covers – and all are adjustable from inside the tent – so it’s easy to adjust the warmth and ventilation.